 While the Indiana Legislature passed, and obviously values, the use of arbitration in family law, it apparently has concerns about its scope and application to other areas of the law.
 The Legislature expressly stated that it does not want appellate court decisions applying the FLAA to other areas of the law where arbitration might be used; perhaps in employment or business contexts.
 See I.C. § 34–57–5–1(a) (“An appellate court opinion interpreting or construing this chapter has precedential value only for family law arbitrations and does not apply to any other type of arbitration.”).

 Contact us today if you have questions or believe your criminal, civil, or family law matters.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.